iQua/CVPR2020-Shoestring/README.md

 ## Run demos

-#### 2. Run code with parameters
-To reproduce the results in our paper
+#### Run code with parameters to reproduce the results in our paper

 ```bash
 # Cora